 Check the tire inflation pressures only on cold tires.
 This means after a maximum of 1.25 miles/2 km driving or when the vehicle has been parked for at least 2 hours.
 When tires are warm, the tire inflation pressure is higher.

-After correcting the tire inflation pressure, reinitialize the Flat Tire Monitor, page 60, or reset the Tire Pressure Monitor, page 61. ◀
+After adjusting the tire inflation pressure, reinitialize the flat tire monitor (page 60), or reset the tire pressure control (page 62).

-Checking the inflation pressure of the space-saver spare tire of the MINI
+Checking the tire inflation pressure of the compact tire